qualityshepherd/brine/assets/posts/southern_coast.md

 **0802 Vial Cart**
 A ruined watchtower overlooks a half-buried cart, bleached white by the sun.
 Empty, numbered vials and a tattered map to the Lost Druid's Grove rest inside.
 Faint markings on the vials suggest they must be filled in a precise order.

+**0803 Forever Young** A landscape suspended in childhood's golden light.
+Trees grow in precise formations from a memory—each branch, each leaf positioned exactly as they were decades ago.
+Fragments of a child's toy occasionally peek through roots: a wooden soldier, a copper bell.
+Anyone entering the grove relives a single, vivid childhood memory—true or invented—so powerful it feels more real than their current life (based on a random tarot card).
+Leaving, they're unsure what was memory and what was illusion.

 **0805 Classic Traveler** A tall man with a peculiar limp leads two impossibly strong oxen—Jake and Jim—pulling empty carts. **Malfas** (`Tall, Observer, Awkward`) is an alien in human form and the oxen are mechanical, which only cutting them would reveal.
 The traveler has 5 marbles that can perform what some would call miracles.
 He used one to make Jake, Jim and the cart.
 He needs one to return home.
 He's looking for work so he can study humans.